SagedaMason/Student-Development/README.md

 Over eight weeks, Bill completed fifteen 6th-8th grade, math diagnostic assessments on Edulastic.
 During our weekly, virtual tutoring sessions, the following domains were examined.

 NBT- Numbers & Operations in Base Ten

 M & D- Measurement and Data

 NF- Number and Operations-Fractions

 OA- Operations & Algebraic Thinking

 RP- Ratios and Proportions

 EE- Expressions and Equations

 G- Geometry

 SP- Statistics and Probability

- Collecting data was important to I will be able to get a more precise understanding of the skills that he needs in order to improve.
+side note: Collecting data was important to I will be able to get a more precise understanding of the skills that he needs in order to improve.